mrm-dev-312/KniitNon/TASK.md

 -   [ ] Implement highlighting of scholarly debate, conflicts, and unresolved questions in nodes.

 ## AI Writing Assistant (Core MVP)
+-   [ ] Implement a back end system prompt engineering section [ ] Create a system prompt for the AI to follow when generating content.
+    [ ] Create a system prompt for the AI to follow when generating outlines.
+-   [ ] Implement LLM-powered generation of outlines based on user-selected nodes.
 -   [ ] Implement LLM-powered generation of draft content based on outline/knowledge graph.
 -   [ ] Implement ability to expand, refine, or rephrase text sections using AI.
 -   [ ] Implement Model Context Protocol (MCPs) for guiding LLM output.
+-   [ ] Implement AI-powered suggestions for improving outline structure and content.
+-   [ ] Implement AI-powered suggestions for additional nodes to explore based on current outline.

 ## User Authentication & Project Management (Core MVP)
 -   [ ] Integrate NextAuth.js with Google and/or GitHub OAuth providers.